nautilusapp/nautilus/README.md

 ### **Development**

 When developing, you'll probably want to run the dev version of our application.
 Nautilus development is fully integrated with webpack HMR, typescript and sass loaders and Electron.
-To start the development enviorment.
+To start the development environment.

 ```
 yarn dev